cisagl/Construction-Tracker-App-BackEnd/README.md

 - **Manage Construction Sites:** Add, update, and delete construction sites.
 - **Task Management:** Assign tasks to specific construction sites, and manage them by adding, updating, or deleting tasks.
-- **Task Images:** Attach images to tasks for better visual representation.
+- **Task Images:** Attach multiple images to tasks for better visual representation and management.
 - **API Integration:** RESTful API endpoints for seamless integration with the frontend.

 ## Endpoints Overview